 Admission to the program is limited to:

-Tuition for the program is $1,800 and is non-refundable.
+The program registration fee of $1,800, which includes the $75 application fee, is due to the Office of Professional Development by August 15th and is non-refundable.
+A payment plan may be established with the Office of Professional Development.
 Since this is a certificate program, there is no out-of-state tuition.
 Additional expenses include textbooks, uniforms, immunizations, malpractice insurance, and background check.

-Upon acceptance into the CT program, the student will receive a letter from the CT program coordinator that includes a list of required textbooks and forms that must be completed prior to the fall semester.
+Upon acceptance into the CT program, the student will receive a letter from the CT program coordinator that includes a list of required textbooks and forms that must be completed prior to the start of the program.

 The following requirements must be met prior to starting the program of study: